amohanta/The-Unpacked-Project/ReadMe.txt

-The Unpacked Project is meant to aid malware Researchers.The repository  consists of unpacked samples.
+The Unpacked Project is meant to help malware researchers by provinding unpacked malware sample or  memory dumps conatining unpacked data.
-A lot of time researchers have to spend time in unpacking a sample and reach the actual payload.
-This project provides unpacked samples suggests IOCs,important strings used for creating signatures.
+Researchers have to spend time in unpacking a malware sample.
+This project provides unpacked samples so that researchers can directly look into the final payload and investgate the code and find importnat IOC.
+The project also suggests IOCs,important strings used for creating signatures.

-What you can get from the unpacked files:
+What you can get from the unpacked files?
 1)important strings like malware name
 2)sequence of API
 3)Persistence mechanisms